What are content elements?¶

 Often content elements and plugins contain a number of fields.
 Not all of these may be relevant for your site.
 It is good practice to configure which fields will be displayed in the backend.
 There are a number of ways to do this:

-The following chapters handle how to create your own content element types and plugins.
-Specifically, check out:
+The following chapters handle how to create custom content element types and plugins: